claudecodeguide.dev

 Start Here

-New to Claude Code?
-There are eight things you'll hear about constantly.
-This page explains all of them fast, so the rest of the docs actually make sense.
+There are eight things you'll hear about constantly when using Claude Code.
+This page explains all of them fast.

 terms you'll encounter in your first session